syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Tables.md

 ## Get the actual height of the table

 You can get the actual height of a table.
-Refer to the following code example.
+The following code example demonstrates how to get the actual height of the table.

 {% tabs %}